Adv-4-Adv: Thwarting Changing Adversarial Perturbations via Adversarial Domain Adaptation: Background and Related Work

 \subsection{From AT to Domain Adaptation}

 Domain adaptation (DA)~\cite{shai2010domain,long2015dan,sun2016easy} is the ability to apply the classifier trained in a \textit{source domain} to different but related \textit{target domains}.
 Drawing inspiration from DA, one may clearly identify the analogy between DA and the generalization of AT: an \textit{adversarial domain} contains adversarial examples crafted by a certain attack.
 It might be feasible to adapt a model trained on a stronger domain (e.g., crafted by PGD) to a weaker domain (e.g., crafted by FGSM), but the key question here is: \textit{can we adapt a model trained on a weaker domain to stronger ones?} Although this can be achieved by regularization that enforces a domain-invariant embedding~\cite{song2019improving}, this method often relies on moments (e.g., mean or covariance) to measure the differences in (embedding) distributions, which can be insufficient given the diversity in distributions.
-On the contrary, the \textit{adversarial domain adaptation} (ADA)~\cite{ganin2015unsupervised,tzeng2017adversarial,shen2017wasserstein} offers a more natural way of enhancing the cross-domain generalization ability, because the process of assimilating the embedding distributions between two domains are implicitly driven by a trainable discriminator.
+On the contrary, the \textit{adversarial domain adaptation}\footnote{The term ``adversarial'' here stems from that of the generative adversarial network (GAN)~\cite{goodfellow2014gan}, whose meaning is quite different from that of AT.} (ADA)~\cite{ganin2015unsupervised,tzeng2017adversarial,shen2017wasserstein} offers a more natural way of enhancing the cross-domain generalization ability, because the process of assimilating the embedding distributions between two domains is implicitly driven by a trainable discriminator.